These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Kneaded Eraser

-A kneaded eraser is my other favorite eraser because it doesn't make a mess.
-It's very gentle on the paper.
+My other favorite eraser is a kneaded one because it doesn’t make a mess and is very gentle on paper.

 Art Subscription Boxes